Best Valentine's gifts for him, from chocolate to whisky and games

 VIEW NOW – MOONPIG | £13

 If he’s not really a bean-to-cup bloke, introduce him to the joys of a daily cup of mushroom coffee.
-Yes, you read that right.
-It’s a blend of fine, micro-ground coffee amd medicinal mushroom extracts – also known as adaptogens that help your body and mind adapt to physical, mental and emotional stressors.
-What you get is a truly delicious cup of coffee that has added health benefits.
+(It doesn’t taste anything like mushrooms.)
+This blend of fine, micro-ground coffee amd medicinal mushroom extracts – also known as adaptogens that help your body and mind adapt to physical, mental and emotional stressors – makes for a truly tasty cup of coffee with health benefits.

 VIEW NOW – LONDON NOOTROPICS | FROM £15